 The most common incision used for breast augmentation is the inframammary (under the breast) incision.
-Approximately 70% of women across the country have breast augmentation performed using this incision.
+Approximately 80% of women across the country have breast augmentation performed using this incision.
 It is usually well-hidden and has a low complication rate.
-The periareolar incision (scar around the colored part of the nipple) is also very popular.
+The periareolar incision (scar around the colored part of the nipple) is another option.
 This incision typically heals well, but is located on the front of the breast.
-Studies are showing that the periareolar incision may result in a higher risk of complications, such as capsular contracture.
-The transaxillary (armpit) incision is also used, but primarily with saline implants.
-Some plastic surgeons place small silicone implants through the armpit as well, but this is not very common.
-The belly button technique (trans-umbilical breast augmentation, or TUBA) is used by a handful of plastic surgeons nationwide.
-It is more controversial due to the limited control and visualization the surgeon has.
-Dr. Youn is not an advocate of the transumbilical technique and does not practice it.
+Studies are showing that the periareolar incision results in a higher risk of complications, such as capsular contracture.
+Therefore, Dr. Youn does not recommend this approach as the first option.
+The transaxillary (armpit) incision is also used, but primarily with saline implants and comes with a higher risk of capsular contracture as well.
+The belly button technique (trans-umbilical breast augmentation, or TUBA) is used by a handful of plastic surgeons nationwide, but conveys a higher risk of complications as well.
+Dr. Youn is not an advocate of the transumbilical or the transaxillary techniques and does not offer them.

 What is the difference between a silicone gel and saline breast implant?

-A silicone implant looks and feels more natural than a saline implant but is more expensive and, even though studies have shown their safety, more controversial than saline.
-In general, the question now is not whether or not silicone implants make people sick, but How Can We Tell If A Silicone Implant Is Broken?
+A silicone implant looks and feels more natural than a saline implant but is more expensive and more controversial than saline.
+In general, the question is How Can We Tell If A Silicone Implant Is Broken?
 Because the silicone inside the new silicone implants is no longer a liquid, but a cohesive gel, it may be very difficult to tell whether an implant may have a break or tear in the outside shell.
-The FDA therefore recommends that all patients who undergo cosmetic breast augmentation with silicone implants undergo an MRI of the breasts 3 years after the original surgery and every other year thereafter.
+The FDA therefore recommends that all patients who undergo cosmetic breast augmentation with silicone implants undergo an MRI or ultrasound of the breasts 5 years after the original surgery and every other year thereafter.
 This is not a requirement, however.
 Make sure to discuss this with your board-certified plastic surgeon prior to undergoing a silicone gel breast augmentation.

 What is the gummy bear breast implant, and is it an option for me?

-The FDA has approved the Natrelle Style 410 shaped, form-stable silicone breast implant, otherwise known as the “gummy bear” breast implant.
-There are many differences between the Natrelle 410 implant and the other silicone gel implants being used.
-First, the silicone gel inside the Natrelle 410 is thick, firm, and resists deformation.
+The FDA has approved the shaped, form-stable silicone breast implants, otherwise known as the “gummy bear” breast implant.
+There are many differences between the gummy bear implant and the other silicone gel implants being used.
+First, the silicone gel inside the gummy bear implants is thick, firm, and resists deformation.
 For this reason, the implants are called “form-stable.”
 There is virtually no risk of silicone leakage with this implant.
-Second, the Natrelle 410 implants are made in a teardrop shape with a textured (sandpaper-like) surface.
+Second, the gummy bear implants are made in a teardrop shape with a textured (sandpaper-like) surface.
 Unlike the smooth, round silicone implants, these implants are not made to move around inside the breast pocket, but are designed to fit snug inside the breast.
-Third, there are limited sizes of the Natrelle 410 available.
-Fourth, the Natrelle 410 must be inserted through the scar under the breast, and utilizes a slightly longer scar than the other types of breast implants.
+Third, the form-stable implant must be inserted through the scar under the breast, and utilizes a slightly longer scar than the other types of breast implants.